Vicomtech/ClinIDMap/README.md

 Before starting, the following databases should be downloaded.
 We do not provide the databases (ontologies and taxonomies), as they depend on the licences and cannot be publicly distributed.

 UMLS Metathesaurus https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html

 SNOMED-CT 2 ICD-10 Map https://www.nlm.nih.gov/research/umls/mapping_projects/snomedct_to_icd10cm.html

-SNOMED-CT International Edition https://www.nlm.nih.gov/healthit/snomedct/international.html SNOMED_CT Spanish Edition https://www.nlm.nih.gov/healthit/snomedct/international.html
+SNOMED-CT International Edition https://www.nlm.nih.gov/healthit/snomedct/international.html

+SNOMED_CT Spanish Edition https://www.nlm.nih.gov/healthit/snomedct/international.html

 ICD-10 CM and PCS International

 ICD-10 CM and PCS Spanish Version https://www.sanidad.gob.es/fr/estadEstudios/estadisticas/normalizacion/home.htm

+These databeses will be uploaded and indexed in Elasticseach, which should be installed on your device.

 ### Configuration

 ### CLI use